Certified Human Trajectory Prediction: Related Works

-Randomized smoothing is different from other methods that guarantee models' output such as conformal prediction~\cite{shafer2008tutorial} since conformal prediction provides ground truth coverage guarantee rather than output region guarantee.
+Randomized smoothing is distinct from other methods that guarantee models' output such as conformal prediction~\cite{shafer2008tutorial} as conformal prediction provides the guarantee of ground truth coverage rather than the guarantee of the output region.
 Moreover, unlike randomized smoothing, conformal prediction is dependent on the input noise distribution (calibration set).
-Randomized smoothing is also different from uncertainty quantification approaches~\cite{hullermeier2021aleatoric} in that they capture the uncertainty of the model or the task and do not consider the input noise.
+Randomized smoothing is also different from uncertainty quantification approaches~\cite{hullermeier2021aleatoric} and they serve distinct yet complementary purposes.
+Uncertainty estimation quantifies the model's uncertainty (aleatoric or epistemic) for a given input, while randomized smoothing transforms the original model's outputs into a new output with bounds through smoothing.

+\textbf{Denoising diffusion.} Denoising diffusion probabilistic models~\cite{ho2020ddpm} have achieved great success in image generation~\cite{rombach2022high,gal2022image,zhang2023adding,khachatryan2023text2video}, human pose prediction~\cite{saadatnejad2023diffusion}, GPS trajectory generation~\cite{zhu2023difftraj} and even trajectory prediction~\cite{gu2022stochastic,mao2023leapfrog,bae2024singulartrajectory,wang2024optimizing}.
+However, the application of these models as denoisers remains largely underexplored with only a few studies investigating their use as denoisers in other domains such as image restoration~\cite{yang2023real, zhu2023denoising}.
+In training a diffusion model, Gaussian noise is progressively added to the input during the forward process.
+The model is then trained to reverse this process, recovering the input over several steps.
+This makes the diffusion model particularly suitable for denoising tasks on any noisy signal.
+We are the first to propose an unconditional diffusion-based denoiser for trajectory data and integrate it into our randomized smoothed predictor.